sstelfox/stelfox.net/content/blog/2013-12-12-using-dnsmasq-as-a-standalone-tftp-server.md

 take on either of those roles so my first challenge was finding a way to prevent dnsmasq from running those bits of it's code, or failing that I would just firewall off the service.
-Luckily it's quite easy to disable both bits of funtionality.
+Luckily it's quite easy to disable both bits of functionality.

-For DHCP you simply have to leave out any of the dhcp option in the configuation file, DNS you just tell it to operate on port 0 and it will be disabled.
+For DHCP you simply have to leave out any of the dhcp option in the configuration file, DNS you just tell it to operate on port 0 and it will be disabled.

-So my whole config starting out looks like this:
+So my whole configuration starting out looks like this:

 ```
 # Disable DNS